Guinea pig or hamster? They look similar, but they’re very different pets.

 Nonetheless, guinea pigs require space and a hiding place to feel comfortable.

-Therefore, a cage bought at a pet store can only be suitable for baby guinea pigs for the first few weeks, but you should expand the habitat as they grow.
+Most pet store cages are small and don’t meet the minimum requirements.
+A cage bought at a pet store can only be suitable for baby guinea pigs for the first few weeks, but you should expand the habitat as they grow.

 For a start, check out some of the cages for small spaces.